DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/30 FileManager.md

 ### Server-side Data Handling

-If we want to process Blob data on the server, we need to create a class that implements the interface requirements of the FileManager component:
+To process Blob data on the server, create a class that implements the interface requirements of the FileManager component...

     public class AzureBlobFileProvider : IFileSystemItemLoader, IFileSystemItemEditor, IFileUploader, IFileContentProvider {
         ...